shakedzy/techbyai/README.md

 The daily news briefing is made by AI-generated editor and AI-generated reporters, which receive broad guidelines and freedom to act according to their generated characteristics.
-They interact with one another, and compile the news by themselves.
+They interact with one another, select and compile the news by themselves, with no human intervention what-so-ever.

 As the content is completely AI-generated, it should be treated as such.
 Take everything with a grain of salt, double-check